-To qualify for a Director position, one must be a Member in good standing and currently own a purebred European Brabant registered horse.
-All Director nominees must provide a Notice of Intent to Run for a Director position four months (120 days) prior to scheduled elections.
-At least ninety (90) days before the date of the annual election the Board of Directors shall appoint a Nominating Committee consisting of three (3) Members of the European Brabant Registry of America.
-Said Committee shall be made up of two Directors, not then up for election, and one other Member who holds no office.
-The role of the Nominating Committee includes reviewing the qualifications of nominees and providing the BOD with the list of qualified nominees to be placed on the ballot for the next coming election.
-At least sixty (60) days before the date of the annual election, a list of nominees, along with their qualifications will be sent to all voting Members for consideration via mail and/or email.
-At Least thirty (30) days before the date of the annual election, Director nominees will be provided the opportunity to speak to the Members directly during a virtual town hall meeting.
+To qualify for Directorship, one must be a Stakeholder Member in good standing and own at least one purebred EBRA registered European Brabant or Qualified Mare.
+All Director nominees must provide a Board of Directors Nomination Form no later than four months (120 days) prior to scheduled elections.
+The Nomination Form shall be submitted to the chair of the Nominating Committee.

+The role of the Nominating Committee includes reviewing the qualifications of nominees and providing the Board of Directors with the list of qualified nominees to be placed on the ballot for the next election.
+At least sixty (60) days before the date of the annual election, a list of nominees, along with their qualifications, will be sent to all Stakeholder Members for consideration via mail and/or email.
+At least thirty (30) days before the annual election, Director nominees will be provided the opportunity to speak to the Members directly during a virtual town hall meeting.